Genoa starts demolishing disaster bridge six months on

 Thousands of tonnes of steel, concrete and asphalt have already been removed from the spectacularly truncated high-rise bridge in the northern Italian port city to make it lighter before the "deconstruction" operation began.

-"It's an important day, the first step on a path that we hope will be as short as possible," Prime Minister Giussepe Conte told journalists at the site.
+"It's an important day, the first step on a path that we hope will be as short as possible," Prime Minister Giuseppe Conte told journalists at the site.

+"The new bridge will be up by the end of the year."

-Four powerful strand-jacks positioned on the bridge by an enormous crane began unhooking and slowly lowering a 36-by-18 metre (118-by-59 foot) concrete slab weighing over 900 tonnes.
+Four powerful strand-jacks positioned on the bridge by an enormous crane began unhooking and slowly lowering a 36-by-18 metre (118-by-59 foot) concrete slab weighing nearly 1,000 tonnes.

-The jacks are the same as those used to right the Costa Concordia cruise liner off Tuscany in 2013, after it ran aground and capsized with the loss of 32 lives.
+The jacks are the same as those used to right the Costa Concordia cruise liner off Tuscany in 2013 after it ran aground and capsized, leaving 32 dead.

-The operation to lower the vast slab around 48 metres to the ground is expected to take at least eight hours.
+The operation to slowly lower the vast slab to the ground, some 48 metres below, was to start after a diamond chain saw cut through the entire bridge in two places, possibly only on Saturday.

 - Homage to the victims -